16-18 YEARS OLD

 We only accept applications for bursaries after you have completed enrolment.
 To apply, you'll need to complete the Bursary Fund Application Form.
 In some cases, we’ll also need extra supporting evidence before we can assess your application.

 We assess each application individually.
-Limited funds are available so you may not get the full amount you are applying for.
+Limited funds are available.

 If you have any questions regarding financial support, please contact our Student Registry Team on BursaryAndLoans@fra.ac.uk